The website was originally called www.FAQcaui.com and these were the original bloggers of the website.

 IATSE Local 80 - Art Director

 Erica understands not having money is stressful, but not knowing how to get help is even more frustrating.
 Not only is the EDD website confusing and convoluted, but the Facebook group buries good information deep within the comments.
-She created this website in hopes that finding information was easier.
+She hopes that finding information will be easier on this website!

 Hi there!
 My name is Molly I bring with me over ten years of design for broadcast, film, live events, episodic television, and print, catering to the needs of many including major brands, networks, and large scale festivals.
 In every instance building and supporting a team to provide excellent creative services.
 I love being a part of my community and helping others.